apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 hdfs.maxOpenFiles       5000          Allow only this number of open files.
 If this number is exceeded, the oldest file is closed. hdfs.minBlockReplicas   --            Specify minimum number of replicas per HDFS block.
 If not specified, it comes from the default Hadoop config in the classpath. hdfs.writeFormat        Writable      Format for sequence file records.
 One of ``Text`` or ``Writable``.
-Set to ``Text`` before creating data files with Flume, otherwise those files cannot be read by either Apache Impala (incubating) or Apache Hive. hdfs.callTimeout        10000         Number of milliseconds allowed for HDFS operations, such as open, write, flush, close.
-                                      This number should be increased if many HDFS timeout operations are occurring. hdfs.threadsPoolSize    10            Number of threads per HDFS sink for HDFS IO ops (open, write, etc.) hdfs.rollTimerPoolSize  1             Number of threads per HDFS sink for scheduling timed file rolling hdfs.kerberosPrincipal  --            Kerberos user principal for accessing secure HDFS
+Set to ``Text`` before creating data files with Flume, otherwise those files cannot be read by either Apache Impala (incubating) or Apache Hive. hdfs.threadsPoolSize    10            Number of threads per HDFS sink for HDFS IO ops (open, write, etc.) hdfs.rollTimerPoolSize  1             Number of threads per HDFS sink for scheduling timed file rolling hdfs.kerberosPrincipal  --            Kerberos user principal for accessing secure HDFS